benknoble/Dotfiles/README.md

 # dotfiles
-Dotfiles for configuration of different software and command-line programs
+My Dotfiles for configuration of different software and command-line programs

 You can find the [directory structure here](/docs/tree.md) [generated with `tree -L 3 --noreport`].